Ajay101997/Project-4/README.md

 # Project-4
-📱 Feature Extraction and Price Prediction for Mobile Phones 📌 Project Overview
+📱 Feature Extraction and Price Prediction for Mobile Phones 📌 Project Overview:

 This project aims to predict mobile phone prices (Prize) based on their specifications using machine learning techniques.
 It also identifies the key features that influence mobile pricing.

-🎯 Objectives
+🎯 Objectives:

 Analyze mobile phone specifications
 Perform Exploratory Data Analysis (EDA)
 Identify important features affecting price
 Apply feature engineering and encoding
 Build and evaluate machine learning models

-📊 Dataset Description
+📊 Dataset Description:

 The dataset contains mobile phone specifications such as:

 RAM